With that, do you want to just launch us off by reading your email?

 Yeah, I don't know.

-I you know, obviously looking back at it now, it's really pretty illogical.
+I, you know, obviously looking back at it now, it's really pretty illogical.

-I feel like and I suspect Well, it's logical, we just don't know what the logic is.
+We just don't know what the logic is.

 It's not good logic, but there's some logic, right?

-Yeah, yeah, I I I see.
+Yeah, yeah, I see.

 I don't know.

-I feel like looking back at it now, she probably thought I don't know, I feel like she just to bring up the whole like not disciplining her kids like proportionally to what they did.
+I feel like she just to bring up the whole like not disciplining her kids like proportionally to what they did.

 I feel like that is a big part of it.

-Sorry, why didn't she want to do that?
+Why didn't she want to do that?

-I don't I have no idea.
+I don't, I have no idea.

 Oh, he started it.

-No, she started, right?
+No, she started.

-So the the temptation of the parents is just to say, well, just learn to play nicely together, or if you can't play nicely, go play alone, or or you know, why don't you turn watch something on television rather than like you know, like whatever.
+So the temptation of the parents is just to say, well, just learn to play nicely together.

-It's like, yeah, it is, but it's a lot less long than having that for half an hour to three hours every day for the next 20 years.
+But it's a lot less long than having that for half an hour to three hours every day for the next 20 years.

 You have to go in and you have to find out what happened.